Category Archives: Industrial history

 Bird of prey, Burton, Wirral

-Beautiful feathers on a bird of prey at Burton, Wirral
+Beautiful feathers on a bird of prey, possibly a kestrel, at Burton, Wirral

-Yesterday seemed, at first, to have been doomed from the start.
-I was supposed to be driving to Aberdyfi in mid-Wales to do something specific, but 20 minutes from home, already running very late, realized that I had left two components essential to the task on the kitchen table.
-Having returned home and collected the required items, I was leaving the house and went to take a quick snapshot in my garden of a squirrel running upside down along a power line and rapidly closing on an oblivious turtle dove, and found to my dismay that the camera couldn’t read the SD card.
-Nooooooo!
-I knew I had a spare somewhere, but where?
-Ridiculous to go to Aberdyfi on a sunny blue-skied day like this without a camera.
-After half an hour of fruitless searching I picked up the phone and cancelled my visit.
-Twenty minutes later I had found the wretched thing.
-Instead of the planned expedition, I found myself grabbing the camera and car keys before heading up the Wirral to Burton to park up along the estuary and go for a very fine walk along part of the Wirral section of the King Charles III England Coast Path.
-I hadn’t even got out of the car when I saw the above bird of prey, which politely held position whilst I scrambled out of the car.
-A perfect way to turn around a very unpromising start to the day.
+Yesterday seemed, at first, to have been doomed from the off, but after an unpromising start, instead of the planned expedition I found myself grabbing the camera and car keys before heading up the Wirral to Burton to park up along the estuary and go for a very fine walk along part of the Wirral section of the King Charles III England Coast Path.
+I hadn’t even parked when I saw the above bird of prey, possibly a kestrel, which politely held position whilst I scrambled out of the car.
+A perfect way to turn around a failed start to the day.

-I have made a short visit to the estuary cycle track and walk in the past, simply to get a good look at the purported Iron Age promontory fort on Burton Point, but although it was enjoyable, it was a short stroll because the skies opened and I got drenched.
+I had previously made a short visit to the estuary cycle track and walk in the past, simply to get a good look at the purported Iron Age promontory fort on Burton Point, but although it was enjoyable, it was a short stroll because the skies opened and I got drenched.
 Today, with no risk of rain, I decided to walk from Burton towards Parkgate, which I guessed to be about an hour’s walk each way.
 When I reached the “You are Here” board (with which the walk is dotted at key points) at Moorside, alongside Parkgate Spring and on the very edge of Parkgate, this was a full hour.

 Parking is easy along the section of Station Road that lies along the estuary for the Burton to Moorside (near Parkgate) section of the "King Charles III England Coast Path"